 The passing standard for an exam is based on a specified level of mastery of content in the specialty area.
 Therefore, no predetermined percentage of examinees will pass or fail the exam.
 The committee sets a content-based standard, using the modified-Angoff method.
 This evidence-based method asks raters to conceptualize and estimate what a specialist who is just barely qualified to merit certification would be able to do.
 For each question, the rater is asked, “What is the probability that this type of physician will correctly answer this question?”
 The raters' judgments are systematically combined to derive the passing standard on the standardized score scale.

-Following best practices in the testing industry, standards are periodically reviewed for appropriateness and may be adjusted.
+Following best practices in assessment, standards are periodically reviewed for appropriateness and may be adjusted.
 If the committee determines that the current standard is no longer appropriate, based on its judgment of the cognitive expertise essential for certification, it will set a new standard using the process described above.
 This new standard will then be periodically reviewed to ensure its continuing appropriateness.

 Reference Group Information

 The ABIM score report includes reference group information to help physicians interpret their results.
 The reference group is defined as the group of first-time examinees who completed a similar exam during the current or a previous administration.
 Typically, the reference group on the ABIM score reports includes first-time takers of the exam from the current administration as well as recent prior administrations.

 The rationale for including a reference group is to provide stability when making comparisons with the performance of other examinees.
 Since the number of first-time takers completing the exam during a given administration may be small, the reference group comprised of first-time takers from multiple administrations is used in the score report in order to compare your performance with a more representative cohort.
 For specific pass rate information, please visit the Exam Pass Rate section.